Juana Calderón Tapia

-Juana Calderón y Tapia (1822–1897) was the wife of the Mexican lawyer, professor, journalist and politician José María Iglesias, who was president of México between 1876 and 1877.
+Juana Calderón y Tapia (1822–1897) was the wife of the Mexican lawyer, professor, journalist and politician José María Iglesias, who was president of Mexico between 1876 and 1877.

 Life

 Juana Calderón Tapia was born in Puebla in 1822.
 She was the daughter of José María Tomás Ignacio Calderón Garcés (1780–1834), a military man who was Governor of Puebla on various occasions, and his wife María Josefa de la Luz Tapia Balbuena, originally from Maravatío and who was a sister of the godmother of Melchor Ocampo.
 She received a good education, which was unusual at the time.
 She was orphaned at a young age; subsequently, she lived with her maternal grandfather José Simón Tapia, captain of the Provisional Militia and of the Pátzcuaro regiment, in whose house she was taught how to write.

-The future President of México, General Pedro María de Anaya, taught her French, which she subsequently learned to read, write, and translate.
-A very cultured woman, Calderón loved reading; she read books from México, France, and Spain, especially poetry.
+The future president of Mexico, General Pedro María de Anaya, taught her French, which she subsequently learned to read, write, and translate.
+A very cultured woman, Calderón loved reading; she read books from Mexico, France, and Spain, especially poetry.
 Calderón married José María Iglesias in May 1849 in Querétaro; the officiating priest at the wedding would soon become Bishop of Tulancingo.
 Juana focused entirely to his home and to take care to her four children, they had two more but they did not survive to adulthood: